pauljoohyunkim/crypticizer/README.md

 On the first time running, it will create a directory called *.crypticizer*, where the password hash is stored.

 After setting the password,
+you will be asked to set a default text editor for the project.
+Leaving this empty will set it to using vim (because you are a chad).

-you will see a blank screen with an empty box, and a smaller box with hints.
+Then, you will see a blank screen with an empty box, and a smaller box with hints.

 You can create a first entry by pressing '+' key, which will create a temporary file in /tmp directory (most likely) with vim (at the moment) only if you have it installed.
 (The support for choosing text editor of your choice will be added later.)